 (1) the project is an eligible project as defined under subdivision 2;

-(2) the project will result in substantial public and private capital investment and provide substantial economic benefit to the county or city in which the project would be located;
+(2) the project is expected to result in or will attract substantial public and private capital investment and provide substantial economic benefit to the county or city in which the project would be located;

 (3) the project is not relocating substantially the same operation from another location in the state, unless the commissioner determines the project cannot be reasonably accommodated within the county or city in which the business is currently located, or the business would otherwise relocate to another state; and

-(4) the project will create or maintain full-time jobs.
+(4) the project is expected to or will create or retain full-time jobs.

 If after five years, the commissioner determines that a project has not proceeded in a timely manner and is unlikely to be completed, the commissioner must cancel the grant and require the grantee to return all grant money awarded for that project.
 For industrial park development projects, if after five years the industrial park is not developed and available for business use, the commissioner must cancel the grant and require the grantee to return all grant money for that project.
 If the industrial park is developed and available for use within five years, but no businesses have located in the park, the grantee is not required to return any grant money.